Alejandro-Larumbe/trusto-do/README.md

    ```bash
    npm start
    ```
-6. To run the React App in development, cd into react-app. install dependencies, and start app
+6. To run the React App in development, cd into react-app.
+Install dependencies, and start app

 ```bash
 cd react-app